-- What is Section 174 of the Tax Code: section that governs the definition and tax treatment of research or experimental expenditures (commonly referred to as "R&E expenditures", "R&D expenditures", or "§ 174 costs"). - Background: TCJA require Capitalization and amortization of R&E costs for tax years beginning after 12/31/21 - Previously this was optional, though once elected could only be revoked with consent - While many states conform to federal, California is one that does not conform (no need to amortize) - Capitalization is mandatory - While Sec.
+- What is Section 174 of the Tax Code: section that governs the definition and tax treatment of research or experimental expenditures (commonly referred to as SREEs, "R&E expenditures", "R&D expenditures", or "§ 174 costs"). - Background: TCJA require Capitalization and amortization of R&E costs for tax years beginning after 12/31/21 - Previously this was optional, though once elected could only be revoked with consent - While many states conform to federal, California is one that does not conform - Capitalization is mandatory - While Sec.
 41 (R&E Credit) is a subset of Sec.
-174 (Research and Experimental Expenditures), claiming no tax credit will not relieve the taxpayer from the requirement to identify and quantify Sec.
-174 expenses - Amortization - 5 years (15 years for expenses that are attribute to foreign research) using midyear convention - For 2022, this means only 10% of US expenses and 3.33% of foreign are amortized
+174 (Research and Experimental Expenditures), claiming no tax credit does not relieve the taxpayer from the requirement to identify and quantify Sec.
+174 expenses - Amortization - 5 years (15 years for expenses that are attribute to foreign research) using midyear convention - For 2024, this means only 10% of US expenses and 3.33% of foreign are amortized (with 20% and 6.66% of prior years domestic and foreign expenses, respectively)